mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 ## Add an entity

-Adding an entitiy is usually easy when it follows the common patterns.
+Adding an entity is usually easy when it follows the common patterns.

 As an example lets add the Extra Bass switch as done in [PR #480](https://github.com/mvdwetering/yamaha_ynca/pull/480).